 If you are looking for houses online, many of them will have their pictures online.
 The first thing you should do is look at the photos the agent has listed online.
 You should request the agent to send you any more pictures of the place, and if they are hesitant, you need to stop all negotiations with them.
 Many agents pose as having an actual property when they do not.
 If they cannot share the pictures with you, then the apartment might not be under their listing.

 Apartments like the Lawrence Student Apartments let you visit the apartments before making payment.
 If you realize that the agent does not allow anyone to see the said apartments, you should not pay for them.
 The pictures posted online could be deceiving, and you will end up paying for a place you do not like.
 Do not accept to pay if you have not visited the apartment you are meant to move into.
 If possible, you should see it more than once before you finally sign the lease.

 The apartment’s location might be another red flag to watch out for.
 Many listings will indicate that the apartments are located in an upscale neighborhood while, in an actual sense, they are in a substandard place.
-When you visit the apartment, ensure you take a good look at its surroundings.
+When you visit the apartment, for example, if you are looking at apartments for rent in Wilmington, ensure you take a good look at its surroundings.
 Find out if it has any amenities nearby and determine how far it is from your school or workplace.
 It makes no sense for you to pay a lot of money for an apartment only to realize that you will spend a lot of time on the road or cannot access the essential amenities.

 The State of the Building